cameronmeyer/cameronmeyer.github.io/_pages/animalcrossing.md

 {% capture block_content %}
 ### CARD COMPONENTS

-- cards are assembled with several component parts
-- this allowed us to easily iterate on specific card components
-- also allows for easier data population
-- card data is stored as a scriptable object and then populated into card prefabs, each card is based off a parent prefab instead of having its own
+Our TCG's playing cards are assembled from several component parts.
+Constructing cards this way allows for easy swapping of patterns, icons, and text that can be populated from card data.
+Each card's data is stored as a scriptable object and then populated into a basic card prefab at runtime.
 {% endcapture %}

 {% capture block_video %}